Parker the Therapy Dog

 Meet Parker

-He has spent many hours being trained for therapy dog work.
-He has passed a therapy dog assessment through Pets & Friends, where we’ve volunteered together, providing comfort and companionship in community settings.
-Parker has also passed his American Kennel Club’s (AKC) Canine Good Citizen test and has even worked on film sets with an appearance in a PetSmart Ad.
+He has spent many hours training for therapy dog work.
+Parker passed a therapy dog assessment through Pets & Friends, a volunteer pet therapy organization, where we have offered comfort and companionship together in community settings.
+He also passed the American Kennel Club’s Canine Good Citizen test and has even worked on film sets, including a small appearance in a PetSmart Ad.

 Parker’s Role in Therapy

-Parker’s role is mostly about presence.
-His calm, steady energy can help soften the space, support nervous system regulation, and offer a quiet kind of companionship.
-Sometimes, especially with young people, he’s a little more active by joining in through touch, play, or movement.
-He tends to intuit when someone needs extra closeness and is known to offer head smushes, lean into legs for grounding cuddles, and yes, sometimes deliver an uninvited but well-meant kiss.
+Parker’s role is rooted in presence.
+His calm, steady energy helps soften the room, support nervous system regulation, and offer quiet companionship.
+With younger clients, he might be a little more interactive through touch, gentle play, or movement.
+He often seems to sense when someone needs closeness and responds with head smushes, leaning in for grounding cuddles, or occasionally sharing an uninvited but well-meant kiss.

 Why Dogs in Therapy?